thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-08-transformer-architecture.md

   - Generative AI
 ---

-Transformers have revolutionized the world of AI, powering models like GPT, BERT, and T5.
-But what actually goes on inside these models?

-In this blog post, we’ll explore the motivation behind transformers, the three main architectural variants (full transformer, encoder-only, and decoder-only), their best applications, and how each component works — with practical examples and diagrams.
+Transformers have fundamentally reshaped the AI landscape, driving innovations behind tools like ChatGPT, Google Search, recommendation engines, and enterprise analytics systems.
+These models — including GPT, BERT, and T5 — are helping businesses automate workflows, personalize customer experiences, extract insights from data, and accelerate product development.

+But what makes transformers so effective, and how do they actually work?

+In this blog post, we’ll break down the architecture that powers modern AI.
+You’ll learn why transformers were invented, the differences between encoder-only, decoder-only, and full transformer models, and when each is best suited — whether you're a machine learning engineer building applications, a product manager making roadmap decisions, or a business leader evaluating AI’s strategic value.
+We'll also explore how the inner components work, with diagrams and practical examples to ground the theory in real-world use.

 <img src="/assets/images/transformer_overview.png" alt="Transformer Architecture" width="600">